fdennig/sublimetext-EViews/README.md

 The two instances of `name` will be highlighted, so that the programmer can change them by directly typing a better name.
 Subsequently hitting `tab` will highlight `%solve_start`, and a further `tab` highlights `%solve_end`, in case the programmer uses other phrases for the sample limits and wants to change them quickly.

 When a snippet command description is displayed in the dropdown list, the *tab-trigger* is also displayed at the right edge of the dropdown menu.
-The *tab-trigger* is a short string inserted in the program that gets replaced with the entire code snippet if the programmer hits `tab` right after typing the string.
+The *tab-trigger* is a short string inserted in the program that gets replaced with the entire code snippet if the programmer hits `tab` right after typing said string.
 For the snippet above the tab-trigger is the word `scenario`.
 Type it in the code and hit `tab`, and the snippet created a new scenario will be inserted in its position.

 I have had to type `{%cty}` so many times, that the tab-trigger `ct` + `tab` now does the same job.
 Try it.